 Choice two: you can put your returns package up for sale.
 What you may consider rubbish and not worth the money, for someone else it could be an inventory that they can flip into a profit.

-Many of the returns end up in the Amazon Warehouse.
+Many of the Amazon return boxes end up in the Amazon Warehouse.
 Here you can buy the items at a discount price.

 The downside of Amazon Warehouse is that the packages have usually been opened and maybe even used – but they are still in good condition.